wardmundy/php-api-tesla/README.md

 2. Run scripts from command line only!
 Switch to php-api-tesla directory before proceeding.

-3. Manually edit config.php and insert your credentials and desired settings.
+3. Manually edit config.php and insert your credentials and set desired valet PIN and temperature settings.

 4. Before doing anything else, run these two scripts in the following order: ./token.php AND ./vehicle.php